jk5500/The-project-implemented-the-Canny-s-Edge-Detector-for-vision-based-path-estimation/README.md

-# canny-s-edge-detection-technique-for-video-lane-detection
+# The project implemented the Canny's Edge Detector for vision based path estimation for autonomous
-# it was the class homework for the digital image processing and computer vision
+navigation in real time application.